boxwise/dropapp/docs/auth0.md

 We are only using [email-password authentication](https://auth0.com/docs/connections/database) and do not have any social logins enabled at the moment.
 We are using the Auth0 user store to administrate the user accounts.
 Every tenant has only one [Database Connection](https://auth0.com/docs/connections/database) since the Auth0 authentication does not allow multiple Database Connections for the same Application.

-The development and staging include demo user accounts which match the accounts in the database seed of the dropapp and boxwise-flask repo.
+The development and staging include demo user accounts which match the accounts in the database seed of the dropapp and boxtribute-flask repo.
 These demo users are imported and updated by hand at the moment.

 ## Applications